joshuasew/practice_python/README.md

-# practice_python
+Added README.md from the master side!!<br />
-Repo containing Practice Python exercises from http://www.practicepython.org/
+This Repository contains solutions to Practice Python exercises from http://www.practicepython.org/